cjkoepke/genesisprotools-docs/guides/starting-a-new-theme/README.md

 With the Genesis Pro Tools Theme Package, initial setup is a breeze.

 ### Install Core
 Navigate to your theme directory via a terminal of your choice.
 In this example, our theme will be called `gpt`.
-So, if your site was located in a directory like `Sites/example/wp-content/themes`, you would type this and then hit `Enter`:
+So, if your theme folder was located in a directory like `Sites/example/wp-content/themes`, you would type this and then hit `Enter`:

 ```bash